ContactEngineering/Adhesion/_sources/examples/adhesive_simulation_rough.py.txt

 # %%
-from SurfaceTopography import read_published_container import Adhesion  # noqa: F401 required to register the "make_system" function import numpy as np import matplotlib.pyplot as plt
+from SurfaceTopography import read_published_container import Adhesion # required to register the "make_system" function from Adhesion.Interactions import Exponential import numpy as np import matplotlib.pyplot as plt import matplotlib as mpl

 from matplotlib.colors import LinearSegmentedColormap